Gene Okerlund: World Championship Wrestling (1993–2001)

-Okerlund appeared at SummerSlam 1993 and made his final WWF appearance of the 1990s on the September 18, 1993 edition of Superstars.
+Okerlund appeared at SummerSlam 1993 and made his final WWF appearance of the 1990s on the September 18, 1993, edition of Superstars.
 He then left the WWF entirely when his contract expired.
 He stated in an RF shoot interview, that although he probably could have re-negotiated a new contract, he was never actually offered one, thus opting to become an interviewer for World Championship Wrestling (WCW).
 He claimed at the time of his hiring with WCW that he had not been on speaking terms with McMahon for the past few years he was working in the WWF.

-He debuted on the November 6, 1993 edition of WCW Saturday Night.
-He was mostly used in a mentor role.
-Three years later, his contract with WCW expired and he was off television for two months in the fall of 1996.
-His last appearance for a time was at WCW Fall Brawl on September 15, 1996.
-Okerlund had talks with the WWF during this time, however, they could not come to terms.
-Okerlund signed a new contract with WCW and returned on the November 11, 1996 edition of WCW Monday Nitro.
+He debuted on the November 6, 1993, edition of WCW Saturday Night.
+He was mostly used in a mentor role mostly plugging the WCW Hotline in which he would talk about wrestling news from WCW, WWF and independent organizations from all over the world.
+After Fall Brawl '96: War Games, Okerlund's contract expired and decided to take a leave of absence from television, although it was rumored that he was going back to the WWF or left in protest over Hulk Hogan's heel turn and joining the NWO.
+While he was away, Tony Schiavone, Mike Tenay and Lee Marshall replaced him by doing the interviews and plugging the WCW Hotline.
+In early November 1996, Okerlund signed a new deal with WCW after fans were requesting him to come back and returned on the Veterans Day edition of WCW Monday Nitro after Schiavone welcomed him back.
 Okerlund wrestled twice in WCW; the first was in mid-2000 when he and Buff Bagwell faced Chris Kanyon and fellow announcer Mark Madden, with Bagwell and Okerlund winning.
 However, Madden wanted Okerlund back in the ring the next week in a one on one match-up.
 The two did wrestle again and Okerlund won the match with the assistance of Pamela Paulshock.
-After that, he was with WCW until January 2001 when the company was purchased by the WWF.
+After that, he was with WCW until March 2001 when the company was purchased by the WWF.